letdatado/statistics/README.md

 # Statistics and Probability.
-# Some basic Statistical work with Python
+# Some basic statistical work with Python